-The "push to reset" circuit breakers are labeled for the accessory circuit they protect and are activated by the House battery switch.
+The "push to reset" circuit breakers are labeled for the accessory circuit they protect.
+Most circuits are activated by the House battery switch.
+The continuous power circuits are always supplied current when the house batteries are connected.

 If a breaker trips, the reset button pops out and can be felt through the protective cover.
 Press the button to reset the tripped breaker.
 If the breaker trips again, find and correct the problem before resetting the breaker.